A SHORT INTRODUCTION TO THE HISTORY OF ST. ANDREW'S

 The windows were an early part of the Victorian restoration and are the work of William Wailes from the mid 1860s onwards.

-At the time of the restoration during the early decades of the twentieth century, the floors were lowered to their original level so as to do justice to the proportions of the building and particularly to the Saxon arch at the West end of the Nave.
+At the time of the restoration during the early decades of the twentieth century, the floors were lowered to their original level so as to do justice to the proportions of the building and particularly to the Norman arch at the West end of the Nave.

 Sir Ninian Comper reordered the chancel in 1910.
 Much admired are his scheme for the ceiling with its painted angels and his alabaster reredos of 1912.
 Comper was responsible for relaying the floor, using original fourteenth century tiles and pamments in the sanctuary and around the font.